spsanderson/healthyR.data/wiki/Home.md

 ### Getting Started
 - [Installation Guide](Installation-Guide.md) - How to install healthyR.data
 - [Getting Started](Getting-Started.md) - Your first steps with the package
-- [Quick Start Examples](Quick-Start-Examples.md) - Common use cases and examples

 ### Core Features
 - [Built-in Dataset](Built-in-Dataset.md) - Details about the healthyR_data dataset